 \section{Introduction}

 Queueing Theory allows the formulation of mathematical models and methods to deal with stochastic aspects in applied sciences.
 Roughly speaking, the models are stochastic processes, usually Markovian, to represent phenomena in which customers arrive in a random way at a service facility.
-Upon arrival they are made to wait in queue until it is their turn to be served and after that it is assumed that they leave the system.
-The main interest for such models is in the behavior of the number of customers in the system at any time.
+Upon arrival, they are made to wait in queue until it is their turn to be served and after that, it is assumed that they leave the system.
+The main interest of such models is in the behavior of the number of customers in the system at any time.
 This could be studied by stating the state probabilities, mean and variance, between other quantities.
-For a friendly introduction to Queueing Theory we refer the reader, for instance, to \cite[Chapter 8]{ross}.
+For a friendly introduction to Queueing Theory, we refer the reader, for instance, to \cite[Chapter 8]{ross}.

-A class of well-known queueing models are the exponential ones, where it is assumed that arrivals occur according to a Poisson processe, and it is assumed that services times follow an exponential law.
+A class of well-known queueing models is the exponential one, where it is assumed that arrivals occur according to a Poisson process, and it is assumed that each service time follows an exponential law.
 Such models are usually called $M/M/k$ queues, where $k$ represents the number of servers.
-Our interest is in the $M/M/1$ queue with catastrophes in which, additionally, it is supposed that according to the times of a Poisson process catastrophes occur leaving the system empty.
-This model has been studied, for instance, in \cite{kumar,catastrofef,catastrofe}.
-Here we shall consider a non-Markovian version of such a model, which is inspired in a series of modifications in probabilistic models appeared as a consequence of the development of the fractional calculus.
-The recent interest in fractional calculus has been increased by its applications mainly in numerical analysis and different areas of physics, engineering, economy etc. In Probability Theory, the fractional calculus combined with stochastic processes finds useful to represent random phenomena with long memory; that is, where the Markovian property does not apply.
+Our interest is in the $M/M/1$ queue with catastrophes in which, additionally, it is supposed that, according to the times of a Poisson process, catastrophes occur leaving the system empty.
+This model has been studied, for instance, in \cite{catastrofef,catastrofe,kumar}.
+Here we shall consider a non-Markovian version of such a model, which is inspired by a series of modifications in probabilistic models that appeared as a consequence of the development of the fractional calculus.
+The recent interest in fractional calculus has been increased by its applications, mainly in numerical analysis and different areas of physics, engineering, economy, etc. In Probability Theory, the fractional calculus, combined with stochastic processes, is useful to represent random phenomena with long memory; that is, where the Markov property does not apply.
 This is the reason why in recent years the efforts of a large number of researchers have been directed towards the formulation of the fractional counterpart of classical Markovian models.
-For some examples, we refer the reader to \cite{cahoy2010,death, puro,yule,fila,catastrofef} and the references therein.
+For some examples, we refer the reader to \cite{catastrofef,yule,death,fila,cahoy2010, meerschaert-2019, puro} and the references therein.